rushter/marisa-trie/README.rst

 marisa-trie
 ===========

-A fork of `maris-trie <https://github.com/pytries/marisa-trie>`_ that support Python 3.9.
+A fork of `marisa-trie <https://github.com/pytries/marisa-trie>`_ that support Python 3.9.

 Static memory-efficient Trie-like structures for Python (2.7 and 3.4+) based on `marisa-trie`_ C++ library.